Faroe Islands in July | Everything You Need to Know

 The National Holiday Ólavsøka

-In late July you can witness the annual National Holiday Ólavsøka in the capital Tórshavn.
+In late July, you can witness the annual National Holiday Ólavsøka in the capital Tórshavn.
 The festivities span over two days and always on the 28th and 29th of July.
-The event is something else.
+The event is something else. Ólavsøka is the main holiday in the Faroe Islands.
+Shops are closed and most tours are closed both days.

 People come from across the country and from abroad to celebrate their Faroese identity with sports, singing and dancing.
 During the Ólavsøka, you will also have the chance to hear live music in the best venues in the Faroe Islands.

 Besides these cultural events, you have all the amazing nature attractions scattered all over the 18 rocky islands that make up the Faroe Islands.
-A really rewarding sight to explore in July is the waterfall Múlafossur on Vágar island only a short drive from the only airport in the Faroe Islands, Vagar Airport.
+A really rewarding sight to explore in July is Múlafossur Waterfall on Vágar Island only a short drive from the only airport in the Faroe Islands, Vagar Airport.

 Things to do in the Faroe Islands in July